BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-fleschkincaidreadinglevel.md

 wps = float(wps) # convert from text to a floating point number
 ```

-With the micro:bit, you can enter the values as variables in the `on start` block.

 Calculate the Flesch-Kincaid reading level and display it as output.

 **What inputs would give you a grade level between 4 and 5?**

 **What grade level do you think a typical newspaper targets?
 Count a few sentences of a news article and try it out!
 Write down which article you used and what results you obtained.**

-### Extra Credit (10%): Write the Other Version
-For extra credit, implement your program using both Python and the micro:bit!
-Be sure to submit both versions.

 ### Extra Credit (10%): Calling the Program with Real Text
 These functions will count the number of words per sentence and syllables per word of a text variable.
 Paste these into your python program and modify your program to input a few sentences of text from the keyboard to compute the reading level.